Christina Astorga

 Maria Christina "Tina" A. Astorga is a theologian and professor at the Theology Department in University of Portland.
 She served as chair and Professor of Theology Department in Ateneo De Manila University.

 Education

 She received her B.A. from College of the Holy Spirit Manila.
 Also her Ph.D. and M.A. from the Loyola School of Theology in Ateneo de Manila University.

 Academic career

 Timeline

 She became an instructor for the College of the Holy Spirit Manila from 1972 to 1979.

-Professor and Chairperson of Theology Department at Ateneo de Manila University from 1994 to 2003.
+She was a professor and Chairperson of Theology Department at Ateneo de Manila University from 1994 to 2003.

-Fellow at the Jesuit Institute in Boston College and Woodstock Theological Center in Georgetown University.
+She is a Fellow at the Jesuit Institute in Boston College and Woodstock Theological Center in Georgetown University;